 If you’re employed at will, your employer doesn’t just have the right to fire you without notice or cause.
 He can also modify the terms and conditions of your employment without notice or cause.
 Of course, you are free to quit and look for other work if you don’t like these changes.
 But your employer is free to make them without running afoul of the law, unless the employee is acting for illegal reasons.

 But what if you do not like change at all?
 You are perfectly ok with your current job and have the greatest fun.
-You want to go to a situation that this can never happen again.
+Then you want to go to a situation that this can never happen.
 In such a case, why you do not become your own boss?
+Use the internet and work from home.
 There is now a way for everybody to do so through the internet.
 For example, you can become an affiliate marketer with the right help and support program.
 I am explaining how this works here and simultaneously will be reviewing the world’s best scam free program there is.
 See you there.